jdhenke/celestrium/doc/paper.md

 * A plugin's **constructor** accepts arguments from the developer.
 * A plugin's **init** function accepts a dictionary of instances of other plugins.

 The code which facilitates this is actually very concise and is shown here.
-This is out of a special module called `Celestrium`, which has one function, `init`:
+This is out of a special module called `Celestrium`, which has one function, `init`.
+Celestrium's `init` function has a different meaning than other plugins' init functions, and was probably a pour naming decision in retrospect.
+The Celestrium module is different because it defines the plugin architecture which the other plugins adhere to and is responsible for bootstrapping the process of instantiating all the other plugins.
+Here is the code it uses to do so:

 ```coffeescript
 init: (pluginsDict, callback) ->